Comments on Proof in Science from Alan Journet, Co-Facilitator of Southern Oregon Climate Action Now

 In conventional analysis, the scientific principle is to use the 5% rule.
 This means that only if the data indicate a probability of less than 5% that there is no relationship, will we reject the null hypothesis of no relationship and accept the hypothesis that there is, indeed, a pattern or relationship.

 But, here’s the crunch.
 That 5% criterion represents the 1 in 20 rule.
 This means that we only reject the null hypothesis of no pattern or relationship and accept the alternate hypothesis of a pattern or relationship if the chance of no pattern or relationship is less than 1 in 20.
-As will be evident, there is always the possibility (1 in 20) that the conclusion of a pattern or relationship is wrong, that we conclude a pattern or relationship exists when really there is none.
+As will be evident, there is always the possibility (1 in 20) the conclusion that a pattern or relationship exists is wrong, that we conclude a pattern or relationship exists when really there is none.
 On the other hand, and possibly more likely, we may conclude there is no pattern or relationship when one actually exists.

 The Remedy to Doubt